Find out about Ringette BC’s Membership Insurance Program by viewing frequently asked questions.

 What’s the difference?

-Sport Accident Insurance
+Participant Accident (PA) Insurance

 Who is covered by BC Ringette’s membership insurance program?